This lender may no longer be offering loans, but that doesn’t mean you’re out of options.

 - Loan amounts: $1,000 to $50,000

 SoFi is a lender that offers quick personal financing combined with career and financial support.
-SoFi borrowers — called members — can have access to unemployment protection, networking opportunities and even an entrepreneur program.
-It could be a great choice for the young professional that wants to become financially independent.
+SoFi borrowers — called members — have access to unemployment protection, networking opportunities and even an entrepreneur program.
+It could be a great choice for a young professional who wants to become financially independent.

 - Loan amounts: $5,000 to $100,000

-- Eligibility: You must be a U.S. citizen or permanent resident 18 years or older.
+- Eligibility: Ages 18+, US citizen or permanent resident

 Want even more options?
-You can quickly compare on the table below or check out our personal loans page.
+You can quickly compare lenders on the table below or check out our guide to personal loans.